 - Develop reports and assessments of program efforts and outcomes.

 - Serve as Area of Expertise (AoE) Chair for UNH Extension Youth & Family – Healthy Living AoE Team.

-- Support team through logic model/plan-of-work development, program development, evaluation, grant writing and liaison work with UNH campus-based staff/faculty.
+- Provide over-all team leadership through logic model/plan-of-work development, program development, evaluation, grant writing and liaison work with UNH campus-based staff/faculty.

 - Provide interpretation and application of current research, emerging issues and legislation to assist NH communities, agencies, Extension staff and volunteers.

 - Coordinate over-all team evaluation plan and impact reporting.

 - Develop, plan, implement and evaluate research-based community health and nutrition programs focused on (a) building youth and family skills and promoting healthy individual behaviors and/or (b) systems, environment and policy-level improvements in the areas of nutrition and physical activity.

 - Develop programs in close partnership with state agency, community partners, and other UNH and UNH Extension colleagues.

 - Develop and maintain a comprehensive and current knowledge base in community nutrition education.